dotnet/docs/docs/standard/linq/load-xml-file.md

 # How to load XML from a file (LINQ to XML)

-This article shows how to load XML from a file using the <xref:System.Xml.Linq.XElement.Load%2A?displayProperty=nameWithType> method.
+This article shows how to load XML from a file in C# and Visual Basic using the <xref:System.Xml.Linq.XElement.Load%2A?displayProperty=nameWithType> method.

 ## Example: Load XML document from a file